dat320-2020/course-info/exam-process.md

 The exam tasks will mainly be Go programming, following a similar approach to that of the lab assignments.
 My objective will be to develop small simulated pieces of an operating system, where I will draw inspiration from the text book syllabus.
+The idea is to test your understanding of the theory and ability to translate that theory into working code.
+Obviously, the amount of work involved in coding a working solution to certain problems limits the breath of topics that can be covered.
+The plan is to ask for implementations of one or more such assignments following this template:

+- small pieces of OS functionality as part of a given framework, typically 1-3 functions per assignment
+- small standalone functions outside a framework
+- a larger assignment with looser requirements that require implementations of several structs and how to connect them

 I may also use the existing lab assignments as template for you to build on, so it may payoff to work extra hard to understand the lab assignments.

 During the exam, you will not have the benefit of Autograder's feedback, nor will we provide local tests.